browserengineering/book/book/chrome.md

-"chrome"\index{browser chrome};[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen at the browser level, not per-tab.
+"chrome"\index{browser chrome};[^chrome] all of this stuff is drawn by the browser to the same window as the page contents, and it requires information about the browser as a whole (like the list of all tabs), so it has to happen at the browser level, not per tab.

 [^ohmy]: Oh my!